American Government

 - Political Socialization

-- Factors of Socialization
+- Additional Factors of Socialization

 - Properly Conducted Polls Express Public Opinion

-- Investigation: Exit Poll Controversies, Part 1
+- Investigation: The Ins and Outs of Exit Polls, Part 1

-- Investigation: Exit Poll Controversies, Part 2
+- Investigation: The Ins and Outs of Exit Polls, Part 2

-- Basics of Scientific Polling
+- The Basics of Scientific Polling

-- Should Elected Leaders Heed Public Opinion?
+- Should Elected Leaders Listen to Public Opinion?

 - Paying Attention to the Public

-- Presidential Approval Ratings
+- Trends in Presidential Approval Ratings

-- Congressional Approval Ratings
+- Trends in Congressional Approval Ratings

 - Conclusion